 Off Campus Housing

-There are many fully furnished one-rooms and boarding housing available for college students in nearby ares.
+There are many fully furnished one-rooms and boarding houses available for college students in nearby areas.
 Boarding houses (Ha-suk in Korean) are single or double rooms, usually without furniture except desks and beds; meals are served twice a day; bathrooms are for common use; refrigerators and hot/cold water dispensers are mostly available.
-Prices vary from 350,000 to 550,000 KRW per month.
+Prices vary from 350,000 to 600,000 KRW per month.